Vxrpenter/Optimization-Wiki/wiki/games/monster-hunter-wilds.md

 It's pretty straight forward, download the files, then copy them into the games directory.
 Thats it, this fixes a lot of stutters, nothing that could have been done by CapCom themselves for sure ;)

 ## Upgrading to Version 1.2.3 <img width="20" height="20" src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/linux/linux-original.svg"/>
-> [!CAUTION]
-> Not following these steps when installing on linux can lead to crashes of the entire system, not just the game
+{: .warning} Not following these steps when installing on linux can lead to crashes of the entire system, not just the game

 1. Download the files
 2. Copy your old DirectStorage files: `dstoragecore.dll` and `dstorage.dll` to the following location: